trufnetwork/node/docs/container-image-guide.md

 Run the TRUF.NETWORK node container with Docker Compose while keeping the standard operator layout for data and configuration.

+> **Heads up**
+> The default quickstart relies on the container’s auto-initialization, which generates a brand-new genesis and starts an isolated network.
+Follow the optional pre-population section (or mount existing config) before the first run if you need to join an established network instead of bootstrapping a fresh one.

 ## Prerequisites
 - Docker Engine 24+ with the `docker compose` plugin.
 - Pull access to `ghcr.io/trufnetwork/node` and `kwildb/postgres`.
-- Optional: the [`kwild` CLI](https://github.com/trufnetwork/node/releases) if you want to pre-populate configuration files instead of using the container’s auto-initialisation path.
+- Optional: the [`kwild` CLI](https://github.com/trufnetwork/node/releases) if you want to pre-populate configuration files instead of using the container’s auto-initialization path.

 ## 1. Prepare the workspace
 ```bash